szalouk/cs131_notes_dev/_chapters/images/resizing.md

 **Key Idea 2: We want to remove pixels by seams.**

-Now that we have a guideline on what type of pixels to remove from the image, pixels with lower energy, the question stands, which $m x (n - n')$ pixels from the original image should we remove?
+Now that we have a guideline on what type of pixels to remove from the image, pixels with lower energy, the question stands, which $m \times (n - n')$ pixels from the original image should we remove?
 We will introduce several possible ways of choosing pixels to remove from the image, and highlight the flaw with each of these methods, before proceeding into a discussion of the Seam carving algorithm.

 **Optimal Removal**

-One possible intuitive approach might be to remove the $m x (n - n')$ pixels in the image with the lowest energy globally across the whole image.
+One possible intuitive approach might be to remove the $m \times (n - n')$ pixels in the image with the lowest energy globally across the whole image.
 In this case, we will simply rank all pixels in the image in order from least to most energy based on our gradient-based energy function, and remove the
-$m x (n - n')$ pixels with the lowest energy in the image regardless of the positions of these pixels.
+$m \times (n - n')$ pixels with the lowest energy in the image regardless of the positions of these pixels.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/1tNxKNY.png">
-  <div class="figcaption">Result of removing lowest energy pixels from image (Courtesy of CS131 Lecture 11 Slides)</div>
+  <div class="figcaption">Result of removing lowest energy pixels from image</div>
 </div>

 However, since we removed pixels without paying attention to the location their, we end up losing a lot of the geometric structure in the image.
 We could have removed a lot more pixels from one row or column of the image than from another row or column.
 As a result, our image loses a lot of its geometric constraints and becomes extremely imbalanced.

 **Least-Energy Pixels Per Row Removal**

 We know now that we need to also consider the positions of the pixels in the image that we are removing.
 One large issue with optimal removal was that the summarized image might have different amount of pixels in each row and column.
 To fix this, what if we tried removing the same amount of pixels from each row of the image?
 Since we have $m$ rows, then we could try removing the $n - n'$ pixels with the lowest energy from each row of the image.
-In total, we would be removing $m x (n - n')$ pixels from the entire image, and arrive at a new summarized $m x n'$ image.
+In total, we would be removing $m \times (n - n')$ pixels from the entire image, and arrive at a new summarized $m \times n'$ image.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/vUXEEBA.png">
-  <div class="figcaption">Result of removing $n - n'$ pixels from each of $m$ rows of original image (Courtesy of CS131 Lecture 11 Slides)</div>
+  <div class="figcaption">Result of removing $n - n'$ pixels from each of $m$ rows of original image</div>
 </div>

 However, if we remove pixels from each row of the image independently, without paying attention to which pixels we removed in other rows, then we lose a lot of the vertical structure in the image.
 We see that columns in our new summarized image no longer make much sense.
 The pixels in our image begin to cave in on themselves.
 Pixels which shared the same column in our original image may now no longer share the same column in our new summarized image.
 Further, pixels from entirely different columns in our original image may now share the same column in our new summarized image.
 For example, in the new image, a pixel in row 1, column 5 of the original image may now be directly above a pixel in row 2, column 1 of the original image.
 As a result, we lose a lot of geometric structure in our image.